Taliban appoint co-founder as top negotiator for talks with US

 Afghan officials, who have complained previously about being cut out of the talks, also warned that any agreement would need their endorsement.

+It is from this position of apparent strength that Baradar and the insurgent representatives are set to negotiate with US officials as part of a flurry of diplomatic efforts in recent months to find a way out of the conflict.

-Baradar, formerly a number two of the Islamist group, helped Mullah Omar, who died in 2013, to found the Taliban movement.
+Formerly a number two of the Islamist group, Baradar helped Mullah Omar, who died in 2013, to found the Taliban movement.

 Arrested in Pakistan in 2010 in an operation then considered to have dealt a fatal blow to the movement, he was released last October after a first meeting in Doha -- never confirmed by the United States -- between the Taliban and Khalilzad.

+Baradar was described as a "heavyweight" by Kabul-based military analyst Ateequllah Amarkhail, who noted that he also has influence over Mullah Muhammad Rasool, the leader of a Taliban breakaway faction.

+"The appointment of Baradar could unify the Taliban movement," Amarkhail told AFP.

-In addition to the appointment of Mullah Baradar, "many changes have also occurred in the military and civilian departments", the Taliban in their statement.
+In addition to the appointment of Baradar, "multiple changes have also taken place in the military and civilian departments", the Taliban said in their statement.